Delta Green: Reception

 In his 2023 book Monsters, Aliens, and Holes in the Ground, RPG historian Stu Horvath noted, "A rich narrative web increases the horror for the players, even if the players don't experience the full story.
 There is a thrill to combing through the histories and timelines, making connections, and developing theories."
 Horvath concluded, "Delta Green more often pits players against other humans, rather than monsters, which, in turn, places an increased value on examining the human toll of the missions ...
 It doesn't always ring true, but it represents a vast improvement over sanity systems that feature pulp-inspired caricatures of mental health."

+In retrospective coverage, Forbes contributor Rob Wieland described Delta Green as "one of the most critically acclaimed books in the hobby."
+He wrote that the original 1997 sourcebook became a bestseller, won awards, and was "beloved by players and Keepers alike." and made a positive assesment of the setting's enduring appeal, praising its combination of Lovecraftian horror, government conspiracy, and modern themes.
+Reviewing the 2023 reissue Delta Green: The Conspiracy, Wieland called the original an "iconic supplement" and a "critical and commercial success," praising its blend of government conspiracy and Lovecraftian horror for placing players "in the center of a government conspiracy tasked with a seemingly impossible mission" while adding "several layers of drama."
+He also highlighted that the game's mechanics, which emphasize agents' personal relationships and the psychological cost of their work, reinforced its themes and helped distinguish it from traditional Call of Cthulhu campaigns.